AMLaura/Data_Portfolio/Project 3 : Conduct a public health study with Python/README.md

-# Project 3 : 3-	Conduct a public health study 🗺️
+# Project 3 : Conduct a public health study 🗺️
 ## Language : Python 💻
 ## Project duration : 90H ⌛

 ### I- The main objective 🎯

 Provide an overview of the state of malnutrition in the world, based on FAO database.

+##### You can find my notebook and the presentation I prepared (initially in PPT format)

 ### II- Calculate